RossAscends/STMP/README.md

 2. A new panel will be displayed with new inputs:
   a. `Name` - the label you want to remember the API as
   b. `Endpoint URL` - this is the base server URL for the LLM API.
 If the usual URL does not work, try adding `v1/` to the end.
-  c. `Key` - If your API requires a key, put it in here.
+  c. `Key` - If your API requires a key, put it in here. `API Keys are saved in config.json.
+Do not share this file!`
   d. `Endpoint Type` - select from Text Completions or Chat Completions as appropriate for the API endpoint.
   e. `Claude` - select this if the API is based on Anthropic's Claude model, because it needs special prompt formatting.
   f. `Close` - will cancel the API editing/creating process and return you to the main AI Config panel.